Halstonberg

 The inter-island geography adds a further dimension for non-technology workers.
 Because Hawaii's islands are separated by ocean and have distinct employment markets, a geographic restriction covering one island can effectively bar an employee from their field within their realistic commuting and living area, since relocating to another island is a significant undertaking.
 Hawaii courts weigh this geographic reality heavily in the hardship analysis for non-technology workers subject to the reasonableness framework.

-Hawaii non-compete litigation is concentrated in the circuit courts on Oahu (Honolulu) and the neighbor islands, along with the federal District of Hawaii.
+Hawaii non-compete litigation is concentrated in circuit courts on Oahu and the neighbor islands, as well as the federal District of Hawaii.
+Enforcement is most common in healthcare, tourism, financial services, real estate, and professional services, with litigation costs typically ranging from $20,000 to $100,000 through preliminary injunction.

 The technology-worker ban removes a growing category of workers from non-compete enforcement.
 For other workers, the reasonableness framework governs, with the island geography and the public-interest considerations shaping the analysis.